-**Please be prepared to submit a copy of your Tax Return in order to verify your gross receipt amount.
+**Please be prepared to submit proof of gross receipts for proper tax calculation fee amount.
 All businesses that apply for a new business license will need to estimate their gross receipts for a year period for proper tax calculation. ** (Acceptable documentation: Tax returns showing line item 1c, Profit & Loss Report, company generated gross receipt report or a letter from the company CPA)

-A: First, you will need to submit an application to our office.
+First, you will need to submit an application to our office.
 Access the application for commercial based businesses.
 The application for home based businesses can be found here.
 These applications give a good layout of the information and documentation we require for license approval.
 Certain specialty licenses may be required in addition to the standard business license (ie. Massage Establishment Licenses, Vehicle For Hire Licenses).
-Once the application is filled out and all necessary documentation is included you may bring it into our office or submitted by fax at 770-926-7820 or by email at email@example.com.
+Once the application is filled out and all necessary documentation is included you may bring it into our office or by email at email@example.com.

-A: Business Licenses expire on December 31st of each year.
+Business Licenses expire on December 31st of each year.
 In October, we will send out renewal letters with all information required for renewal.
-The renewal application can be filled out and submitted with payment via fax, email, mail, or in person in our office.
+The renewal application can be filled out and submitted with payment via email, mail, or in person in our office.
 The renewal forms are located on this website under Departments/Business License/Forms.

 • Home Occupation License - $60.00